Friday, December 04, 2009

 Green Marmot Vexed By An Hundred Sandwich

-One of the most interesting things you will ever go through is a colonoscopy, although this is hearsay on my part since I went through mine passed out cold.
-From what I am told, I woke up midway through the procedure (I have no conscious memory of this whatsoever) facing the screen where the drama of my lower intestinal tract was showing and loudly exclaimed 'Is that me?
+One of the most interesting things you will ever go through is a colonoscopy, although this is hearsay since I went through mine passed out cold.
+From what I am told, I woke up midway through the procedure (I have no conscious memory of this whatsoever) facing the monitor where the drama of my lower intestinal tract was showing and loudly exclaimed 'Is that me?
 Oh wow!
 That is so cool!' and then fell back asleep.
 Now I wish I'd been awake enough to remember just what it is I saw that was so interesting.
 It could have been Amelia Earhart.
 I'll never know.

 As it turns out I have four diverticules.
 A diverticule is a pocket-like rupture in the tissue of the intestinal lining.

 OK fine.
 You know those big innertubes you use for river rafting, and how they'll get a weak place in the rubber and get this big weird bulgy part that bloops out?
 That's a diverticule.
 Or it would be if it were a colon.
-And what we should all take away from this is that you should never use your colon as a form of alternative watercraft.Of course you should bring your colon along; your colon wants to have fun too, but I mean you should use an innertube, and if in the interim you should have cause to use your colon, then for the love of Pete go ashore.
-It would be gross if you just stayed there floating down the river grunting out a dump.
-Instead, do like we did back when I was a kid in Oregon: crap in the front seat of someones car.
-Some moron always forgets and leaves their window rolled down; it's private, and it's a hell of a lot more convenient than duckwalking up and down the bank all bent over looking for a restroom since most rivers don't have them.
-The river will still be there when you get back, and nobody will know it was you who hung a loaf on their front seat because you'll be way downstream by the time they find it.
+So what we should all take away from that analogy* is not to ever use your colon as a form of alternative watercraft.
+Of course if you go 'tubing you should bring your colon along; your colon wants to have fun too, but I mean just use the innertube for rafting because that's what it's for.
+If in the interim you should have cause to use your colon, then for the love of Pete go ashore.
+It would be gross if you just stayed there floating down the river in your innertube grunting out a dump.
+Instead, do like we did back when I was a kid in Oregon: crap in the front seat of someones' car.
+(Some moron always forgets and leaves their window rolled down.)
+It's a hell of a lot more convenient than duckwalking up and down the bank all bent over looking for a restroom since most rivers don't have them.
+The river will still be there when you get back.

 Oh yes!

 Intestinal polyps supposedly can turn into colon cancer.
 I have no idea how this happens or why.
-If it actually were a mutated deep-sea fish that barfed up corrosive acid you could appease it with blood sacrifices, but its not, which is why they have to inflate your butt and stick a camera up it.
+If it were an infestation of things with tentacles and slime that barfs up corrosive acid you could appease them with blood sacrifices, but it's not, which is why they have to inflate your butt and stick a camera up it.
 Life is a mystery.
-In any event they took this electrified cautery thing and lassoed the polyps and sent a charge through and the polyps went 'PFFFT'.
+In any event they stuck ANOTHER thing up there that had an electrified cautery thing and lassoed the polyps and sent a charge through and the polyps went 'PFFFT'.
 I can't say I was displeased at all.
-When you consider the fact that this completely obviates the need at some future date to remove several yards of colon, sew the anus shut and cut a hole in your side so you can shit in a bag, you got to figure you don't have a whole lot left to bitch about anyway.
-The disgusting practical joke potential is of course astronomical, but I'll shit in that bag when I come to it.
+When you consider the fact that this completely obviates the need at some future date to remove several yards of colon, sew your anus shut, and cut a hole in your side so you can shit in a bag, you got to figure you don't have a whole lot to bitch about.
+The disgusting practical joke potential is, of course, astronomical; but I'll shit in that bag when I come to it.

 Quaint Vignettes From My Charming Rural Idyll